openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Note: For guidance on preventing linkability by colluding parties, such as Issuer/Verifier pairs, multiple Verifiers, or repeated interactions with the same Verifier, see Section 15.4.1 of [@!OIDF.OID4VCI] and Section 15.5 of [@!OIDF.OID4VP].

 Note: If there is a requirement to communicate information about the verification status and identity assurance data of the claims about the subject, the syntax defined by [@!OIDF.ekyc-ida] SHOULD be used.
-It is up to each jurisdiction and ecosystem, whether to require it to the implementers of this specification.
+It is up to each jurisdiction and Ecosystem, whether to require it to the implementers of this specification.

 Note: If there is a requirement to provide the Subject’s identifier assigned and maintained by the Issuer, the `sub` claim MAY be used.
 There is no requirement for a binding to exist between the `sub` and `cnf` claims.
 See the Implementation Considerations section in [@!I-D.ietf-oauth-sd-jwt-vc].